PYEXPO25/T034_HackOPS/README.md

 ![PyExpo Logo](media/pyexpo-logo.png)

 ---
 ## We're the team HackOps🎏

 ## Our Problem Statement.

 ## Problem Statement ID – PY029!!

  A quiz game that relies entirely on audio for both questions and feedback.
-This game is ideal for visually impaired players.
+This game is idea l for visually impaired players.
 Questions are read aloud, and players respond using voice commands or a simple keyboard interface.
 Categories include general knowledge, history, and science.
 Feedback and correct answers are spoken,  for challenging questions.

 ## Overview
 This interactive audio-driven trivia game enhances learning by using voice and sound for questions and answers, supporting multiple input methods .
 It improves listening skills, adapts to various educational topics, and incorporates features like timers, scoring, and speech recognition for an engaging experience.